sealuzh/cwb-chef-repo/README.md

 vagrant provision cwb-server
 ```

-> *Capistrano:* The current configuration needs to be slightly updated
+> *Capistrano:* The current configuration needs to be updated
 >               for the new installation procedure.

 ## Manage VMs